matinsekhavat/Next.js-MongoDB-guide/readme.md

 > so in sign-in progress we should check some important things :

-- we should check if the user is already exist in the database or not so if the username or email exist we should give him a warn and prevent user to sign-in into our database
+- we should check if the user is already exist in the database or not so if the username or email exist we should give him a warn and prevent user to sign-up into our database
 - we should validate user data that comes from client one importatnt thing is when we recieve user password , we should not display user password as un-hashable password we should always hash user password already in database.(learn in next lecture)
-- then we should create one JWT for successful sign-in
+- then we should create one JWT for successful sign-up

 ```javascript
 export async function handler(req, res) {